Search

 Employers must currently allow eligible long-term, part-time workers to participate in their 401(k) plans, but the legislation helps many employees gain coverage faster.

-Beginning in 2025, part-time employees aged 21 and older who work at least 500 hours in each of two consecutive 12-month periods will generally be eligible to participate in 401(k) plans.
+Part-time employees aged 21 and older who work at least 500 hours in each of two consecutive 12-month periods will generally be eligible to participate in 401(k) plans.
 This is a change from the existing requirement of three consecutive years of service.
 (Clocking in at least 1,000 hours per year will remain another way to gain eligibility.)
 The new part-time coverage rules also extend to 403(b) plans that are subject to ERISA.

 Get help understanding how SECURE Act 2.0 impacts your business